 …on a very basic evaluation of cost-benefit, the simple impact is that the cost far exceeds the benefit that will flow.
 To subject 50,000 or 60,000 people to almost daily aircraft noise, just so an extra 10 or 20 aircraft a year are able to land at Gold Coast Airport, simply does not make sense

-— Steven Ciobo, Federal Member for Moncrieff
+— Steven Ciobo, former Federal Member for Moncrieff

 The real reason for the ils